Costa Farms streamlines delivery scheduling across the board with TruckstopsJune 13th, 2017

 Costa Farms, one of the United States’ largest greenhouse growers, says it has achieved the elusive goal of automating distribution planning across all its operations by switching to Truckstops routing and scheduling solution from CACI.

 The result, according to Ryan McFarland, director of logistics and live goods supply chain at Costa Farms, has been a significant improvement in the efficiency of Costa’s operations, along with enhanced customer service.
 Planning time alone has been cut by around 20 to 30 per cent, he says.

 Ryan explains: “We were already using another routing and scheduling system, but it couldn’t cope fully with our way of working, so we hadn’t been able to roll it out to all our main locations.
 Truckstops has made this possible.”

-Florida-based Costa Farms has six key operating units (OUs), including main centres in Florida, North Carolina and South Carolina.
-It distributes to retailers, home improvement centres and garden centres in all contiguous states, as well as throughout Canada.
+Florida-based Costa Farms has six key operating units (OUs), including main centers in Florida, North Carolina and South Carolina.
+It distributes to retailers, home improvement centers and garden centers in all contiguous states, as well as throughout Canada.

 Most of its products are shipped by common carriers in temperature-controlled trailers – mostly on a one-way basis, though there are also some round trips.
 Vehicles working for the company run around 22 million miles a year, making 155,000 deliveries.
 Truckstops is helping to manage this distribution complexity for Costa Farms.

 The company had recognized that automated routing and scheduling would streamline its delivery planning, but ran into several problems.
 “Our previous system couldn’t split loads to make optimum use of trailer capacity,” Ryan explains.
 “For example, if we were loading a trailer with a capacity of 40 plant racks and had a shipment of 30 racks and another of 25 racks that could be split to fill the trailer, all of this planning had to be done manually.
 This was compromising our efficiency.”